turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 Each type of event supports a number of different properties. `MouseEvent`s contain information about the `x` and `y` coordinates where the mouse was clicked. `KeyboardEvent` has information about which key was pressed.
 The `currentTarget` property on the `Event` object can be useful during the event bubbling phase.

 Let's make some changes to the code from earlier.
-Instead of logging a description of each element where an event was triggered, either by a click or through event bubbling, let's log the `target` of the event.
+Instead of logging a description of each element where an event was triggered, either by a click or through event bubbling, let's log the `target` property of the event.

 ```js
 grandParent.addEventListener('click', function(event) {